VsevolodSauta/jobpool/queue.md

 - RUNNING jobs become eligible for scheduling (transition to UNKNOWN_RETRY)
 - CANCELLING jobs become terminal (transition to UNKNOWN_STOPPED)
 - Capacity is freed for workers (RUNNING jobs are unassigned and become eligible)
+- All active workers with matching tags are notified about newly eligible jobs
+- **Note**: If ResetRunningJobs is called before workers connect (e.g., during service startup), notifications are sent but no subscriptions exist yet.
+In this case, when workers later connect and call StreamJobs, the post-registration notification mechanism ensures they will discover and process the newly eligible jobs
 - Workers may receive jobs via StreamJobs

 **Backend Expectations**: